dan-osul/ZeekMde/README.md

 | sort by Timestamp desc
 ```

-We can then stitch this with the Vulnerabilities tables to get an idea of the potential exposure where the vuln has an exploit available.
+We can then stitch this with the DeviceTvmSoftwareVulnerabilities table to get an idea of the potential exposure where the vuln has an exploit available.
 If you wanted to be fancy, you could use the externaldata function and pull in a threat feed and do some classification on what is hitting your endpoint.
 You could also create a list of assets that are likely to have a high impact to the org if exploited and do some risk scoring on user_agents and ip addrs.
 ```
 let scanners = (